-In April 2014 Nick Clegg and Nigel Farage went head to head in a TV debate on Britain’s EU membership.
-During the debate, Farage talked about plans for a European army.
-Clegg dismissed these out of hand:
+In April 2014 Nick Clegg and Nigel Farage took part in a TV debate on Britain’s EU membership: ‘The European Union: In or Out?’.
+During the debate, Farage talked about EU plans for a European army.
+Clegg dismissed these as a “dangerous fantasy:

 The idea that there is going to be a European airforce, a European Army – it is simply not true.
 This is a dangerous fantasy.